-English Christmas Trifle
+English Trifle

 As an Amazon Affilate, I earn commission on qualifying purchases.

-Christmas Trifle is a classic English dessert with layers of pound cake, crème anglaise, fresh fruit, and whipped cream.
-This holiday trifle uses raspberries and poached pears, making it as delicious as it is beautiful.
-(This post was originally published on December 6th, 2012 and has been updated.)
+Traditional English Trifle is a classic dessert with layers of pound cake, crème anglaise, fresh fruit, and whipped cream.
+It is most commonly served at Christmas time, although the British prime rib restaurant I worked at in the mid 80s served it year round.
+This holiday trifle uses fresh raspberries and poached pears, making it as delicious as it is beautiful.
+I’ve included the information and recipes for every step of this beautiful traditional trifle, but if you want some shortcuts, I’ve also included those!

 Traditional Christmas Dessert